 The roles are outlined below.
 Click here to learn more.

 - Client : Northpass

-- Learner visits Northpass school website (eg. https://your-school.northpass.com)
+- Learner visits Northpass school website (example-- https://your-school.northpass.com)

-- Learner is redirected to the Authorization server “Authorize Endpoint” to authenticate and authorize.
+- The learner is redirected to the Authorization server “Authorize Endpoint” to authenticate and authorize.
 This is known as the “Authorization Request” and is described here.

 - After successful authentication and authorization, the learner is redirected back to Northpass.
 This is known as the “Authorization Response” as is described here.
 As explained, the redirect URL is provided by the “Authorization Request”.